 We live in an increasingly digital world, where more and more relationships are developed and maintained through modern technology.
 Emails, pictures, voice and video calls and instant messages travel directly between individuals, allowing them to maintain dialogue and trust, no matter how far apart they are.

 The global economy has also moved into the digital age over the last decades, and it is estimated that less than 10% of the money in circulation around the globe is now physical cash.
 However, people generally have to rely on a third party in order to be able to complete a transaction.

-Consider the last time you made a transfer to a friend, or made an online purchase – money was transferred from one account to another, without either party ever actually seeing or touching it; the transaction was essentially a series of entries on the ledgers of the banks through which the payments were processed.
+Consider the last time you made a transfer to a friend, or made an online purchase like shopping online with bitcoin – money was transferred from one account to another, without either party ever actually seeing or touching it; the transaction was essentially a series of entries on the ledgers of the banks through which the payments were processed.

 Put simply, a blockchain is a type of database that is replicated over a network of computers, which uses software code to ensure that each participant’s view of the shared database matches the view of all the other participants.
 Check more out from the experts at Soda PDF as they have information about the software used.
 Blockchains store information in batches, called ‘blocks’ that are linked together in a chronological fashion to form a continuous line: metaphorically, a chain of blocks.
 If you make a change to the information recorded in a particular block, you don’t rewrite it.
 Instead, the change is recorded in a new block, showing that ‘X’ changed to ‘Y’ at a particular date and time.